 Many types of food are torn.
 All the foods that you bite while holding with your hands, such as sandwiches, pizza, hamburgers, and more aren’t normally cut through by your teeth.
 Instead, you bite partly through them, grasp them with your teeth, and then tear them away.

 You can’t really do that with dentures–they’re not secure enough.
 All these types of foods will probably have to be cut up into small pieces and placed into your mouth using a fork.
-But with dental implants, you can enjoy biting into your food the way you did with natural teeth.
+But with dental implants, you can enjoy your food the way you did with natural teeth.

 Natural Chewing Motion Helps You Eat More Foods

 Some foods are just hard to break down.
 And that’s why our natural chewing motion goes in a complex circuit, including both up-and-down motions as well as side-to-side motions.

 But you can’t chew that way with dentures–the side-to-side motion will dislodge your dentures.
 This means that many hard-to-chew foods will take much longer to chew, which can get wearisome.